pabloviquez/til/adobe/aep/IdentityStrategy.md

 > [!TIP]
 > Don't be shy to add descriptions.
 The more you can document your schemas the better.
 Adobe CX Enterprise Coworker and other AI tools will read them and have better understanding of your data.

+Don't forget to document this process and share it with anybody working in the project, as it will help them navigate the identities and follow the standard you've created.

 # Summary - Printable Version